recetasdemama/wordpress/wp-content/plugins/private-only/readme.txt

 2. Updated feature!
 Custom Logo on Login Page.
 You can change WordPress Logo
 3. Sub plugin name Disable Feed that allow you to choose disable or enable feed.
 4. Single public page
 5. Localization
 6. Custom CSS
-7. Custom Logo Link
+7. Custom Logo Link and custom Logo height *new feature*
-8. Responsive Login Logo *new feature*
+8. Remove Forgot Your Password? on WP-Admin login page  *new feature*
-9. Bug fixes
+9. Remove Back to Blog link on WP-Admin login page *new feature*
+10. The plugin redirect logged-in users to Homepage *new feature*

 ==Installation==
 1. Download The Private Only package file, extract the private-only directory from ZIP file, upload it to WordPress Plugins directory '/wp-content/plugins/'
 2. Activate Private Only via Plugin page, See Private Only, Disable Feed below the Private Only.
 3. See Settings tab on WP Admin, look for Private Only Custom Login settings

 If you are new to WordPress : http://codex.wordpress.org/Managing_Plugins#Installing_Plugins